Extremal regular graphs of given chromatic number: Non-Cayley constructions

 In this subsection we give a better construction for some values of $r$ and $\chi$.
 Consider the $(a\chi+b,\chi)$-Tur{\' a}n graph $T_{a\chi+b,\chi}$ such that $\chi>b\geq 0$ and partition $(V_1,\dots,V_{\chi-b},\dots,V_\chi)$ for $\chi \geq 3$, $|V_i|=a_i=a \geq 2$ with $i\in\{1,\dots,\chi-b\}$ and $|V_i|=a_i=a+1 \geq 3$ with $i\in\{\chi-b+1,\dots,\chi\}$.

-We claim that $a$ is even or $\chi-b$ is even, otherwise $a$ and $\chi-b$ are odd.
+We claim that $a$ is even or $\chi-b$ is even.
+To prove it, assume that $a$ and $\chi-b$ are odd.
 Hence, if $b$ is even, then $\chi$ is odd, $n=a\chi+b$ is odd and $r$ is odd, a contradiction.
 If $b$ is odd, then $\chi$ is even, $n=a\chi+b$ is odd and $r$ is odd, newly, a contradiction.

 Now, we define the graph $T^*_{n,\chi}$ of regularity $r=a(\chi-1)+b-1$ as follows: If $\chi-b$ is even, the removal of a perfect matching between $X_i$ and $X_{i+1}$ for all $i\in\{1,3,\dots,\chi-b-1\}$ of $T_{n,\chi}$ produces $T^*_{n,\chi}$.
 If $\chi-b\geq 3$ is odd then $a$ is even, therefore, the removal of a perfect matching between $X_i$ and $X_{i+1}$ for all $i\in\{4,6\dots,\chi-b-1\}$ and a perfect matching between $V'_1$ and $V''_2$, $V'_2$ and $V''_3$, and $V'_3$ and $V''_1$ where $V_i\setminus V'_i=V''_i$ is a set of $a/2$ vertices for $i\in\{1,2,3\}$, of $T_{n,\chi}$ produces $T^*_{n,\chi}$.